umarshahid/NPRS/README.md

 # Number Plate Recognition System Using ANN (ML)
-NPRS is matlab based number plate recognition system with a trained (feed forward) neural network that is capable recognise only Punjab (pakistan) number plates.
+NPRS is Machine Learning based number plate recognition system with a trained (feed forward) neural network that is capable recognise only Punjab (pakistan) number plates.
 - Tested on MATLAB R2014a

 # Setting up